Written by

 Generally speaking, showers are considered to be a cleaner way of washing your body than baths but it’s something that is somewhat down to your method and even then, still debated by some.

-The argument for showers is that when you take a shower, clean hot water is rinsing off your body from head to toe, eliminating any dirt or soap almost immediately.
+The argument for showers is that when you take a shower, clean hot water rinses off your body from head to toe, eliminating any dirt or soap almost immediately.
 The shower's water pressure also helps mix with your shampoo and body wash to break down the oils and sweat.

 In a bathtub, you're sitting in the same water the entire time, meaning you're also sitting in the dirt, oil, and bacteria that came off of your body.
-However, some people do give themselves a light scrub and rinse first before using the bath to mitigate this.
+However, some people do give themselves a light scrub and rinse first before using the bath so they are clean going in.

 If you've ever taken a dip in a pool or sat in a hot tub, you know the soothing effect that submerging your body in water can have.